ibm-cloud-docs/event-notifications/en-iam-authorization.md

 1. Click **Authorize**.

-### Creating an authorization by using the CLI
+## Creating an authorization by using the CLI
 {: #en-create-auth-cli1}

 To authorize a source service to access a target service, run the `ibmcloud iam authorization-policy-create` command.

-For more information about all of the parameters that are available for this command, see [ibmcloud iam authorization-policy-create](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_authorization_policy_create).
+For more information about all the parameters available for this command, see [ibmcloud iam authorization-policy-create](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_authorization_policy_create).